A mecca for skiing and outdoor enthusiasts

 When to visit Åre

-If you want to go skiing, you must visit Åre in winter, between December and the beginning of May.
-And if you want to be as sure as possible of snow-free hiking or cycling, you must visit Åre in summer.
+If you want to go skiing in Sweden, you should visit Åre in winter, between December and the beginning of May.

 Visiting in winter

-The lifts typically open in December and the ski season runs until May.
 A few lifts may open as early as November.
 Keep an eye on the current opening hours here.

-It is particularly busy around New Year, during the Easter holidays and during the Swedish “sportlov“, which is their annual sports holiday/sports break.
-It’s usually between week 7 and week 10 of the year.
+It’s particularly busy around New Year, during the Easter holidays and during the Swedish “sportlov”, which is the annual winter sports break in Sweden.

-If you can travel outside of those periods, you will typically have the slopes more to yourself.
+If you can travel outside those periods, you will typically have more space on the slopes and often find lower prices at Åre ski resort.

 At the beginning of the year, the sun sets around 2:34 p.m., while in mid-April it doesn’t set until around 8:30 p.m.
-Electric lights light up several of the slopes when it is dark.

 Visiting in spring

 Spring in Åre is relatively short.
-In May, it can feel like spring down in Åre town while the mountains are still snowy.
+In May, it can feel like spring down in Åre town while the mountains around Åre ski resort are still covered in snow.

-Some shops are closed for a few weeks between the winter and summer seasons.
+Some shops and restaurants close for a few weeks between the winter and summer seasons in Åre, Sweden.

 Visiting in summer

-Midsummer is a big deal in Sweden and in Åre, it marks the official start of summer.
-Midsummer always falls on a Friday between June 19 and June 25.
+Midsummer is a major celebration in Sweden and in Åre, and it marks the unofficial start of summer.

 Visiting in autumn

-In September, the leaves on the trees start to change colour and you can have many hiking trails more or less to yourself.
+In September, the leaves begin to change colour, and you can often have many hiking trails around Åre ski resort almost to yourself.

 Places to eat in Åre